 Substance Abuse and Mental Health Services Administration, Department of Health and Human Services.

 The Secretary of Health and Human Services announces a meeting of the Interdepartmental Serious Mental Illness Coordinating Committee (ISMICC).
-The ISMICC is open to the public and members of the public can attend the meeting via telephone or webcast only, and not in person.
+The ISMICC is open to the public and can be accessed via telephone or webcast only, and not in person.
 Agenda with call-in information will be posted on SAMHSA's website prior to the meeting at: https://www.samhsa.gov/about-us/advisory-councils/meetings.
 The meeting will include information on federal efforts related to serious mental illness (SMI) and serious emotional disturbance (SED).

 Start Further Info